SaadNoor555/CLARA_tool_demo/README.md

 ```
 ## How do I customize and run CLARA on my server?

-First, fork the repository and make sure you clone the forked repo, create a config.json file, and set the right environment variables This is the format of the file:
+First, fork the repository and make sure you clone the forked repo, create a **config.json** file, and set the right environment variables.
+This is the format of the file:
  ```
 {
   "API_KEY":  "*******",